ironbar/arc25/docs/05_Solution_Summary.md

 7. Fine-tune the model on these new hindsight relabeled tasks.
 8. Repeat until a perfect solution is achieved or the maximum number of epochs is reached.

 One interesting thing is that this method still works even if we do not sort the tasks by accuracy.
-This implies that no reward function is needed.
+This implies that the reward function is not necessary.

 After a few tweaks and hyperparameter tuning, I demonstrated that the model was capable of learning to draw anything using test-time training on hindsight relabeling tasks.
-It was able to solve tasks with 100 squares and complex drawings with multiple elements like the chick below.
+It was able to solve tasks with 100 squares and complex drawings with multiple elements like the chick image below.

 ![solving the chick task](modeling/res/1747143038868_image.png)